daniseijo/name-case/README.md

-# NameCase
+# name-case

 [![npm][ico-npm]][link-npm]
 [![Build Status][ico-travis]][link-travis]
 [![Coverage Status][ico-coveralls]][link-coveralls]
 [![npm bundle size][ico-bundle-size]][link-bundle-size]

-NameCase is a fully typed implementation of `Lingua::EN::NameCase`, a library for converting strings to be properly cased.
+name-case is a fully typed implementation of `Lingua::EN::NameCase`, a library for converting strings to be properly cased.
 This is good for converting denormalized data to human friendly data.

+**NOTE:** This is a fork from the discontinued library [@foundernest/namecase](https://github.com/foundernest/namecase).
+I was the author but I don't work in that company anymore.
+I still wanted to continue improving the library.

 ## Description

 Forenames and surnames are often stored either entirely in UPPERCASE or lowercase.
 This library allows you to convert names into the correct case where possible.
-Although forenames and surnames are typically stored separately if they do appear in a single string, whitespace-separated, NameCase deals correctly with them.
+Although forenames and surnames are typically stored separately if they do appear in a single string, whitespace-separated, name-case deals correctly with them.

-Currently NameCase correctly name cases names which include any of the following:
+Currently name-case correctly name cases names which include any of the following:

 ```txt
 Mc, Mac, al, el, ap, bat, ben, bin, binti, binte, da, de, das, dos, delle, della, di, du, del, der, den, ten, ter, la, le, lo, van and von.